pdfcpu/pdfcpu/content/core/watermark.md

 <br>

-Create a watermark along the second diagonale using scale factor 0.9, default render mode `fill` and a fill color:
+Create a watermark along the second diagonal using scale factor 0.9, default render mode `fill` and a fill color:

 ```sh
 $ pdfcpu watermark add 'This is a watermark' 'scale:.9, d:2, c:.6 .2 .9' in.pdf out.pdf -m text